Whisper010/Litelix/README.md

 An app that replicate popular streaming service with implemented authentication server on Vapor framework and API from THE MOVIE DATABASE.

 ## Important
-If server's not turn on - the defaults credentials for autherization is:
+If the authorization server is shut down, the default credentials are:
 - Username: Admin
 - Password: Admin